kubernetes/website/docs/tasks/configure-pod-container/configure-persistent-volume-storage.md

 The next step is to create a PersistentVolumeClaim.
 Pods use PersistentVolumeClaims to request physical storage.
-In this exercise, you create a PersistentVolumeClaim that requests a volume of at least three gibibytes that can provide read-write access for at least one Node.
+In this exercise, you create a PersistentVolumeClaim that requests a volume of at least three gigabytes that can provide read-write access for at least one Node.
+In order to bind the PersistentVolumeClaim to the PersistentVolume we created in the previous step, we also must [disable dynamic provisioning by specifying an empty StorageClass](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#dynamic).

 Here is the configuration file for the PersistentVolumeClaim: